 Customer Communities disproportionally participate in the City’s cost to flush hydrants, turn valves, and perform general maintenance plus their own costs to flush hydrants, turn valves, and perform general maintenance; and

-Customer Communities disproportionally participate in the City’s cost to replace lead services lines even the lines on private property, plus the costs to replace their own lead service lines.
+Customer Communities disproportionally participate in the City’s cost to replace lead services lines, even the lines on private property, plus the costs to replace their own lead service lines.

 Previously the City had a ready-to-serve charge on its customer’s accounts that covered some costs outlined above.
 Based on a recommendation by the engineer who performed a ‘cost of service study’, by misapplying the Bolt vs. Lansing Supreme Court decision, the ready-to-serve charge was removed to shift more costs on to the Customer Communities.
 By recovering all costs on the commodity rate, which the Customer Communities pay a multiplier on, a higher percentage of the City’s distribution and filtration costs shifted to the Customer Communities.